 Insider trading laws and regulations globally prohibit buying or selling a company's securities while in possession of material non-public information about that company.
 You can also violate these laws by disclosing material non-public information to another person if, as a result, that person - or any other person - buys or sells a security while aware of that information.
 If you make such a disclosure or use such information, you can be punished, even if you yourself stand to make no financial gain.
+To prevent even the appearance of improper insider trading or tipping, Glass Lewis has adopted this Insider Trading Policy for all of its Supervised Persons.

-Glass Lewis provides proxy voting research and vote agency services to its clients and, as a result, Supervised Persons may have access to certain information that could be deemed "material non-public information", also known as "MNPI".
+Glass Lewis provides proxy voting research and vote agency services to its clients and, as a result, Supervised Persons may have access to certain information that could be deemed "material non-public information," also known as "MNPI."